cromano8/Shiny_Snowflake/README.md

 # Shiny Apps Hosted with Snowflake

 **Prerequisites**:
-1. **Snowflake Account**: Ensure you have sysadmin privileges, cool with someone who does, or if working in a DEV environment, have the necessary privileges to create a stage, image repository, and compute pool.
+1. **Snowflake Account**: Ensure you have SYSADMIN privileges, cool with someone who does, or if working in a DEV environment, have the necessary privileges to create a stage, image repository, and compute pool.
 2. **Docker**: Docker needs to be installed.
 Learn more about [Docker](https://www.docker.com/get-started) and [Snowpark Container Services](https://medium.com/snowflake/snowpark-container-services-a-tech-primer-99ff2ca8e741).
-3. **Visual Studio Code**: Install VS Code along with the Snowflake extension.
+3. **Visual Studio Code (optional)**: Install VS Code along with the Snowflake extension.

 ### Deployment Steps:

 **Step 1: Set up infrastructure in Snowflake**
-- Log in using the Snowflake extension in VS Code.
+- Log in to Snowsight or use the Snowflake extension in VS Code.
 Select a database and schema and then proceed with the following:
   ```sql
   USE ROLE SYSADMIN;
   CREATE STAGE IF NOT EXISTS chase ENCRYPTION = (TYPE='SNOWFLAKE_SSE');